aethernet/gomapper/readme.md

 If a fixture is overflowing a universe, it will continue on the next one.

 Each universe is encoded as one line in the mapping texture and all unused pixels will be "blank" (actually white -> vec4(255 255 255 255) as black -> vec4(0 0 0 0) translate is a valid position vec2(0, 0)) We'll filter out blank pixel in the mapping shader (no computation) and won't send non mapped universe out on the network.

+Note : As we only need 3 channels per pixel (RGB) we can send 170 pixels per universe, but it requires dealing with the "2 left over bits" at the end of the frame.

 ### Thanks to :
 - https://github.com/KyleBanks/conways-gol